Investment schemes (including conveyancing)

 However, we have also seen firms acting for both or sometimes for the investor only.
-If you are not acting for investors, you must make that absolutely clear and strongly advise them to take their own independent advice from professionals they choose themselves.
-You will be at risk under Outcome (11.1) and Indicative Behaviour (IB)11.7 if you do not..
+If you are not acting for investors, you must make that absolutely clear to them and strongly advise them to take their own independent legal advice.

 Any attempt to prevent buyers or investors from obtaining objective and independent legal advice is a very serious matter and may well be evidence of dishonesty.
 Examples of this might include:

-- Clear or subtle attempts to dissuade them from instructing their own solicitors – such as indications that they do not need legal advice or that the promoter and their solicitors will "deal with everything".
+- Clear or subtle attempts to dissuade buyers or investors from instructing their own solicitors – such as indications from you that they do not need legal advice or that the promoter and their solicitors will "deal with everything";

 - A refusal by the scheme promoter to accept any changes to standard "conveyancing" documentation – where the terms are in any way unusual such as requiring a high "deposit" or its release to finance the development.

 Firms sometimes argue that they were not required to advise clients on a transaction because they had a "limited retainer".
 We have not seen a case where the retainer was limited at the client’s (genuine) request.
 Limited retainers, particularly when dealing with consumers and small businesses, are in fact a red flag warning of serious misconduct.
-The law firm is aware that there is or might be a problem and is trying to avoid telling the client this.
+In most cases the law firm is aware that there is or might be a problem and is trying to avoid telling the client this.

-If you fail to observe our warnings this could lead to disciplinary action or criminal prosecution.
-Attempting to protect yourself by, for example, limiting your retainer will be ineffective if you simply should not become involved.
+If you fail to observe our warnings this could lead to disciplinary action and criminal prosecution.
+Attempting to protect yourself by, for example, limiting your retainer will not work.

-If you are, or are considering, becoming involved in any financial arrangement, you must ensure you comply with the Principles in the SRA Handbook.
-While all Principles may be relevant, some require particular attention:
+If you are, or are considering, becoming involved in any financial arrangement, you must ensure you comply with the Principles and the Standards and Regulations.
+While all Principles may be relevant, some require particular attention, namely:

-- Best interests of the client (Principle 4)
+- Acting in the best interests of each client (Principle 7).

 You must also ensure you do not take unfair advantage of investors in any way either for your client or yourself.